ChandraReddyG/java-notes/interview/java-jvm-basics.md

 Here is a sample command line for starting the Java2Demo: java -Xmx12m -Xms3m -Xmn1m -XX:PermSize=20m -XX:MaxPermSize=20m -XX:+UseParallelGC -jar c:\javademos\demo\jfc\Java2D\Java2demo.jar

+-XX:+UseParallelOldGC
+With the -XX:+UseParallelOldGC option, the GC is both a multithreaded young generation collector and multithreaded old generation collector.
+It is also a multithreaded compacting collector.
+HotSpot does compaction only in the old generation.
+Young generation in HotSpot is considered a copy collector; therefore, there is no need for compaction.

+Compacting describes the act of moving objects in a way that there are no holes between objects.
+After a garbage collection sweep, there may be holes left between live objects.
+Compacting moves objects so that there are no remaining holes.
+It is possible that a garbage collector be a non-compacting collector.
+Therefore, the difference between a parallel collector and a parallel compacting collector could be the latter compacts the space after a garbage collection sweep.
+The former would not.

 ### The Concurrent Mark Sweep (CMS) Collector